bashuser30/dl-distro/README.md

 Use the `-a` option to toggle on and off automatic updating of the file.
 The `-u` option will force update the file.

-Please open an issue on the [repository's issue tracker](https://codeberg.org/bashuser30/dl-distro/issues) detailing any problems you encounter, or suggestions you might have.

 ## Supported Distributions

 dl-distro aims to consistently support the latest versions officially